-WELD 162 Internship 3 Credits
+WELD 161 Internship

 This course is designed to integrate on-campus study with off-campus work experience.
-The internship experience will directly support the development of the student's technical skills, knowledge and career path, while allowing classroom learning to be correlated into on-thejob practice.
+The internship experience will directly support the development of the student's technical skills, knowledge and career path, while allowing classroom learning to be correlated into on-the-job practice.
 The internship is directly related to their major field of study.

-WELD 165 Blueprint Symbols for Welding
+WELD 165 Blueprint Symbols For Welding

 Welding symbols are considered an integral part of blueprint reading for the welder.
 Topics include: welding symbols and abbreviations; basic joints for weldment fabrications; industrially used welds; surfacing back or backing, and melt-thru welds; and structural shapes and joint design.
 Actual prints from industry are used during this course.
+Pre-requisite: WELD 155 Blueprint Welding for Welders

+WELD 177 Job Readiness 1 Credit

-Prerequisite: WELD 155 Blueprint Welding for Welders communication, problem solving, resume building, and interviewing.
+Job readiness is designed to prepare students to get, keep and excel at a new job.
+Basic employability skills include effective communication, problem solving, resume building, and interviewing.
 The course is also designed to help participants develop good work habits that facilitate their ongoing success.
 Instruction typically include lectures, discussions and role playing.

-WELD 177 Job Readiness

-Job readiness is designed to prepare students to get, keep and excel at a new job.
-Basic employability skills include effective